The W-9 form: Information about this common IRS tax form.

 What happens to requesters who don’t obtain W-9 forms from their payees?

-If you have a contractor who won’t provide their TIN, the IRS requires that you start withholding tax money (28% of your payments to that contractor) until you receive the completed W-9.
+If you have a contractor who won’t provide their TIN, the IRS requires that you start withholding tax money until you receive the completed W-9.
 There are penalties for failing to submit backup withholding to the IRS.
 Avoid withholding altogether by requiring completed W-9s from freelance workers.

-A W-2 is similar to the 1099-MISC, except in regard to your W-4 employees.
+A W-2 is similar to the 1099-MISC, except it is related to your W-4 employees.
 Like the 1099, it’s part of the “information return” your company must provide to the government.
 The W-2 names how much was paid to those employees that year and how much was withheld for their taxes, Medicare, and Social Security.
-It should be given to the employee and the Social Security Administration (who then passes it to the IRS), and it helps ensure your employees receive any income tax return owed to them.
+It should be given to the employee and the Social Security Administration (who then passes it to the IRS).

 Download a free W-9 form.

-Send a blank W-9 form to your contractors digitally to make it easy for them to fill it out and send back.
-The Adobe Acrobat Sign Library contains free downloadable templates for Form W-9 and other important tax documents you might need to send, like the Form W-4 and the IRS I-9 Employment Eligibility Verification.
+Send a blank W-9 form to your contractors digitally to make it easier for them to fill it out and send back to you.
+The Adobe Acrobat Library contains free downloadable templates for Form W-9 and some other important tax documents you might need to send, like the Form W-4 and the IRS I-9 Employment Eligibility Verification.

 How do I fill out a W-9 as an LLC?

 As an LLC, you'll provide the same type of information on a W-9 as individual contractors, but with two differences:

 - In the form’s tax classification box, if you’re taxed as a disregarded entity (see the definition above), check the "individual/sole proprietor" box, not the limited liability company box.
 If you’re an LLC with more than one owner, you’re automatically taxed as a partnership and should select the LLC box, using the letter P for partnership.